karpov-sv/stdpipe/doc/installation.rst

    import stdpipe
    import stdpipe.photometry
    import stdpipe.cutouts
+   import stdpipe.subtraction
+   import stdpipe.pipeline

 NOTE (Okay, last one!): if everything is ok, it's the end of the installation.
-But in case it shows that such-and-such modules are absent, feel free to install those modules by visiting their anaconda documentation and install those with their given commands.
+But in case it shows that such-and-such modules are absent, feel free to install those modules by visiting their conda documentation and install those with their given commands, or by using pip directly.
 In case modules like photutils and statsmodels are needed, don't hesitate to do it with pip (normally it shouldn't happen), but some modules may not install correctly in case of disturbance.

 This instruction page will likely cover the issues you might face during your installation.
-However, please open issues on GitHub if there appear to be unresolvable conflicts.
+However, please open `issues on GitHub <https://github.com/karpov-sv/stdpipe/issues>`_ if there appear to be unresolvable conflicts.

 Installation of external packages
 ---------------------------------

-*STDPipe* makes use of a number of (optional) external packages:
+*STDPipe* makes use of a number of (optional) external packages that provides various low-level functionality:

 - `SExtractor <https://github.com/astromatic/sextractor>`__
 - `SCAMP <https://github.com/astromatic/scamp>`__